The hotelier’s ultimate guide to occupancy forecasting

 1. Determine your forecasting time frame

-For example, forecasting occupancy for a single event weekend requires a much narrower focus on pickup, pace, and market demand, whereas forecasting for an entire month involves balancing high- and low-demand periods (also known as seasonality), cancellations and shifting booking windows.
+For example, forecasting occupancy for a single event weekend requires a much narrower focus on pickup, pace and market demand, whereas forecasting for an entire month involves balancing high and low demand periods (also known as seasonality), cancellations and shifting booking windows.

 Without a clearly defined window, it becomes difficult to apply the right data, assumptions or actions to the forecast.